 - Alexa and Google: A battle of smart home witsHome is where the smart is

 - The best Alexa skillsAll the skills you need to download for Alexa

-- The best Google Home compatible devicesWe round up some of the best tech for Google's hub
+- The best Google Home compatible devicesWe round up the smart home kit that works with Google's voice hubs

 One of Home's advantages over Alexa is that its third-party service integrations - the equivalent of Echo's Skills - are automatically activated the moment they're published.
 The downside to this is that it can be hard for people to know what Home can actually do, and it doesn't help that the list of these 'Actions' are currently buried in a far-off corner of the app.
 Kothari agrees that Google needs to do more to guide users here, and says an update will be rolling out for the app that will spotlight the services that work with Home.